rayjon/nomo50/README.md

 - **1870**

   In response to civil rights granted to African Americans by the Emancipation Proclamation of 1865, Southern U.S. states begin to subvert federal law by instating a segregated white-supremacist legal system for people of color informally known as “Jim Crow.”

+  Constable Wyatt Outlaw is the [first African American police officer killed in the line of duty](https://blackthen.com/the-murder-of-wyatt-outlaw/).
+He was kidnapped and lynched by members of the Ku Klux Klan.

 - **1880**